ASU-RISE-Lab/risky_overcooked/README.md

 - **Handoff object over a counter:** resulting in possible coordination costs to avoid puddles and long detours.

-Provided in `src/risky_overcooked_rl/algorithms/DDQN` is the implementation of the multi-agent risk-sensitive reinforcement learning (MARSRL) algorithm used to train risk-sensitive polices.
+Provided in `src/risky_overcooked_rl/algorithms/DDQN` is the implementation of the multi-agent risk-sensitive reinforcement learning (MARSRL) algorithm used to train risk-sensitive polices (see `DDQN/README.md` for more details).
 This algorithm implements a Double Deep Q-Network (DDQN) modified with risk-sensitive objective based on Cumulative Prospect Theory (CPT) [2].
 We apply a level-k quantal response equilibrium (QRE) as a tractable alternative to Nash equilibrium policies.